kpet/clvk/README.md

 * `CLVK_CACHE_DIR` specifies a directory used for caching compiled program data between applications runs.
 The user is responsible for ensuring that this directory is not used concurrently by more than one application.

+* `CLVK_MAX_CMD_GROUP_SIZE` specifies the maximum number of commands in a group.
+  When a group reaches this number, it is automatically flushed.

+* `CLVK_MAX_FIRST_CMD_GROUP_SIZE` specifies the maximum number of commands in a group when there is no group to be processed or being processed in the queue.

+* `CLVK_MAX_CMD_BATCH_SIZE` specifies the maximum number of commands per batch.
+  When this number is reached, the batch will be added to the current group of commands, and a new batch will be created.

+* `CLVK_MAX_FIRST_CMD_BATCH_SIZE` specifies the maximum number of commands per batch when there is no batch to be processed or being processed in the queue.

 # Limitations